Skip to main content

 Rosemary Addis AM, Mondiale Impact (Chair)

-Ingrid Albert, Executive Director, Alberts and The Tony Foundation
+Ingrid Albert, Executive Director, Alberts

-Cathy is a successful cultural sector consultant and business woman with over 30 years’ experience providing advice to governments, architects, planners, and arts and cultural organisations in the UK, Australia, New Zealand and Hong Kong, as the co-founder of Positive Solutions.
+Cathy is a successful cultural sector consultant and business woman with over 30 years’ experience providing advice to governments, architects, planners, artists and arts and cultural organisations in the UK, Australia, New Zealand and Hong Kong, as the co-founder of Positive Solutions.

 Throughout her career Cathy has also focused on researching and implementing new models for additional funding and financing into the cultural economy, from an early engagement with the ‘Banking on Culture’ initiative in Europe (1990s) to creating the QuickstART, interest free loan program for artists (2000s) as a member of the New Models New Money team (2008-2012) an advisor to the $1 million Arts Business Innovation Fund (ABIF), (2015-17) as well as regularly writing on the topic.

-Danielle Logue, UNSW Director, Centre for Social Impact
+Danielle Logue, Director, Centre for Social Impact UNSW

 Sally is a Certified Practising Accountant and a Graduate of the Australian Institute of Company Directors and was recognised in 2020 with an Order of Australia award for her work in ethical investment.
 She holds a Graduate Diploma in Accounting and Finance and a Bachelor of Economics from Monash University.